 What is CATI Telephone Market Research?

-The key advantages of CATI telephone interviewing is in both speed, quality and ease of use – as the respondent is automatically routed through the questionnaire based on their answers – removing the potential for human error.
-Programming can also sense check responses to ensure mistakes are prevented and the digital nature of CATI removes the need for transferring data from paper to electronic formats for analysis.
+The key advantages of CATI telephone interviewing are in both speed, quality and ease of use – as the respondent is automatically routed through the questionnaire based on their answers – removing the potential for human error.
+Programming can also sense-check responses to ensure mistakes are prevented and the digital nature of CATI removes the need for transferring data from paper to electronic formats for analysis.

-Another advantage for telephone research companies is that the results of each call can be heard and seen in real time – which means that researchers can see the results live before fieldwork has been completed.
+Another advantage of telephone research companies is that the results of each call can be heard and seen in real-time – which means that researchers can see the results live before fieldwork has been completed.